PN-Tester/KioskBreakout/README.md

 5 - Protocol Handlers : This is a huge list of protocol handler links that may trigger an explorer dialogue or otherwise launch another application that presents breakout possibilities.

 # Protip
-If you are wondering how to get this page into your target environment, consider data-uri's!
+If you are wondering how to get this page into your target environment, consider using a data-uri!
 Encoding the entire page a data:text/html uri is an effective way to circumvent data infiltration countermeasures.
 If you do not have access to the clipboard, no worries.
 I have another project called SloppyCopy which can get this file into a restricted environment in less than 3 minutes.